neuromatch/nmc-box/README.md

 We use Firebase for authentication and Cloud Firestore for storing user data and their preferences (votes).
 You can set up authentication and Cloud Firestore on [Firebase](https://firebase.google.com/).
-We use Airtable to recieve our submission (submission, follow by review process, filter, show in recommendation).
+We use Airtable to recieive our submission (submission, follow by review process, filter, show in recommendation).
 Here, we list down a general ideas on how to create authentication for the registration.

 ### Google authentication